ethereum/EIPs/assets/eip-2537/fast_subgroup_checks.md

-# Fast subgroup checks used by EIP 2537
+# Fast subgroup checks used by EIP-2537

 ### Fields and Groups